-Add Entity (i.e. Create a Task, Account, Opportunity, etc.)
++Add Entity to create a Task, Account, Opportunity, etc.

-When creating a call, you can set the start date, subject, duration hours of the call and the status.
-You can also add field in the call creation to repeat, set reminders, end dates, etc.
+When creating Calls, you can set the start date, subject, duration hours of the call, and the status.
+You can also add a field in the call creation to repeat, set reminders, end dates, etc:

-When creating a task, you can give the task a status, priority and a subject.
-You will most likely want to also add fields to include a due date, email address, description or assign it to a user or team.
+When creating Tasks, you can give the task a status, priority, and subject.
+You will most likely want to also add fields to include a due date, email address, and description, or assign it to a user or team:

-Creating a meeting allows you to set a start date, subject, duration in hours and minutes.
-You can also add fields to repeat, set reminders, meeting information, etc.
+Creating Meetings allows you to set a start date, subject, and duration in hours and minutes.
+You can also add fields to repeat, set reminders, meeting information, etc:

-Creating a case allows you to create a case by giving it a case number and subject.
-Additional fields such as descriptions, work logs and assignment is also possible.
+Creating Cases allows you to create a case by giving it a case subject.
+Additional fields such as descriptions, work logs, and assignment is also possible:

-Creating a note requires only a subject line however you can add additional fields to contain information such as email address, description or assigned user.
+Creating Notes requires a subject line & teams, however, you can add additional fields to contain information such as email address, description, or assigned user:

-The create account step allows you to create an account using personalization tags from within the list associated to your automated program.
+The create Accounts step allows you to create an account using personalization tags from within the list associated with your automated program.
 Personalization tags will dynamically input values from your list into the selected fields to create the account in SugarCRM.
-Name and Email address are required however other account fields can also be added such as SIC Code, billing/shipping addresses, etc.
+Name and Email address are required however other account fields can also be added such as SIC Code, billing/shipping addresses, etc: